Handball-Bundesliga

-The Handball-Bundesliga (HBL) is the top German professional handball league.
-From 2007 onwards, the league was sponsored by Toyota and has officially been called the Toyota Handball-Bundesliga.
-This lasted until 2012 when the Deutsche Kreditbank AG (DKB) became the new sponsor.
-The official name has consequently been changed to LIQUY MOLY Handball-Bundesliga.
+The Handball-Bundesliga (HBL), currently known as Daikin Handball-Bundesliga for sponsorship reasons, is the top German professional handball league.
+From 2007 to 2012, the league was sponsored by Toyota and was officially called the Toyota Handball-Bundesliga.
+In 2012 the Deutsche Kreditbank AG (DKB) became the new sponsor.
+As of 2024, the latest league sponsor is Daikin and the official name has consequently been changed to Daikin Handball-Bundesliga.
 The winners of the respective season are the official German handball champions.